vshn/docker-concierge/README.md

 ### GitLab CI

-1. Add `SSH_PRIVATE_KEY` and `SSH_KNOWN_HOSTS` as "Variables" to your repository project Settings > CI/CD.
+1. Add `SSH_PRIVATE_KEY` and `SSH_KNOWN_HOSTS` to your repository project at Settings > CI/CD > Variables.
+See the [
-1. Add the corresponding SSH public key as a "Deploy Key" with "Write access allowed" to Settings > Repository of all Git repositories you want Concierge to manage for you.
+   GitLab CI docs on SSH keys](https://docs.gitlab.com/ce/ci/ssh_keys/) for background information.

-See the [GitLab CI docs on SSH keys](https://docs.gitlab.com/ce/ci/ssh_keys/) for background information.
+1. Add the corresponding SSH public key to Settings > Repository > Deploy Keys, enabling "Write access allowed", for all Git repositories you want to allow Concierge to manage.

 ### Bitbucket Pipelines